mjschultz/django-tastefulpy/docs/debugging.rst

 ==============================================================

 This is actually not a bug and JSON support is present in your ``Resource``.
-This issue is that Tastypie respects the ``Accept`` header your browser sends.
+This issue is that Tastefulpy respects the ``Accept`` header your browser sends.
 Most browsers send something like::

     Accept: application/xml,application/xhtml+xml,text/html;q=0.9,text/plain;q=0.8,image/png,*/*;q=0.5

-Note that ``application/xml`` comes first, which is a format that Tastypie handles by default, hence why you receive XML.
+Note that ``application/xml`` comes first, which is a format that Tastefulpy handles by default, hence why you receive XML.

 If you use ``curl`` from the command line, you should receive JSON by default::